 Creating cannabutter, or cannabis-infused butter, is one of the simplest ways to make edibles.
 Though it may appear daunting at first glance, once you get the hang of it, you’ll wonder why you didn’t do it sooner.
 Be sure to “decarboxylate” the marijuana beforehand in order to unlock its many beneficial cannabinoids.

-After you’ve slaved away in the kitchen, toiling over a hot oven with only weed, butter, and a few other tools like a cheesecloth, grinder and stockpot–you’re probably going to want to know what all of that was for.
+After you’ve slaved away in the kitchen, toiling over a hot oven with only herbe, butter, and a few other tools like a cheesecloth, grinder and stockpot–you’re probably going to want to know what all of that was for.
 Making your own product is much easier than it used to be thanks to machines such as the Magical Butter device.
 Of course, now that you’ve made your masterpiece; the real question becomes: What can I do with it?

 As it turns out, weed butter is impressively versatile.
 Here are five ways you can put it to good use: